sst/guide/_chapters/unit-tests-in-serverless.md

 ### Commit the Changes

-{%change%} Let's commit the changes to so far and push it to GitHub.
+{%change%} Let's commit the changes so far and push it to GitHub.

 ``` bash
 $ git add .